Frequently Asked Questions:

 I know that when you first call for therapy, you are in distress, and I make every effort to respond quickly.
 But sometimes, it can take a few days for me to return calls.
 If there is no problem, I will get back to you within the workweek.
 Here are some problems that might interfere (these things happen regularly):

 *Your phone is set to reject calls from blocked numbers.
 I often make calls from a blocked line.
 If you are waiting for a call from me, try changing your phone settings to accept calls from blocked numbers. *I couldn’t hear your number because the cell phone connection wasn’t clear.
-Try calling from a land line. *Your voicemail is full and not accepting messages.
-Try clearing out your cache. *I left you a message at home and someone else deleted it.
+Try calling from a land line. *Your voicemail is full and not accepting messages. if I can’t leave you a message, I will wait until you call again. *I left you a message at home and someone else deleted it.
 Try checking with your family/roommates.
-Regardless of the reason, if you haven’t heard from me within a week, leave another message.
+I never ignore a call, so if you haven’t heard from me within a week, there’s probably been a problem, so please leave another message.

 I’d like to make an appointment for my child or my husband or my mother.
 How should I proceed?